moluopro/webview_all/README.md

 ### Detail

-On iOS the WebView widget is backed by a [WKWebView](https://developer.apple.com/documentation/webkit/wkwebview).
+On iOS the Webview widget is backed by a [WKWebView](https://developer.apple.com/documentation/webkit/wkwebview).

-On Android the WebView widget is backed by a [WebView](https://developer.android.com/reference/android/webkit/WebView).
+On Android the Webview widget is backed by a [WebView](https://developer.android.com/reference/android/webkit/WebView).

-On web the WebView widget will use the `webview_flutter_web` plugin.
+On web the Webview widget will use the `webview_flutter_web` plugin.
 > This official plugin from Flutter is not working at the moment, so we are using `url_launcher` plugin instead.
 We will update `webview_all` as soon as the bug is fixed.

-On desktop the WebView widget will use the `webf` plugin and only support simple webpage.
+On desktop the Webview widget will use the `webf` plugin and only support simple webpage.